 Executive Council OfficeExecutive Council Office

-In May 2015, Paul Ledwell was appointed Deputy Minister of Policy and Priorities and became the chief policy advisor to Premier Wade MacLauchlan.
-This new role combined the positions of Principal Secretary and Deputy Minister of Intergovernmental and Public Affairs.
+In May 2015, Paul Ledwell was appointed Deputy Minister of Policy and Priorities, a role that combined the positions of Principal Secretary and Deputy Minister of Intergovernmental and Public Affairs.
 On June 20, 2016, Mr. Ledwell’s responsibilities were extended, becoming the Clerk of Executive Council and Secretary to Cabinet.
-In this capacity, Paul provides leadership to the public service in implementing key policies in the government’s mandate with a focus on people, prosperity and engagement.
+Following the 2019 provincial election, Premier Dennis King reappointed Paul as the Clerk of Executive Council and Secretary to Cabinet and Deputy Minister of Policy and Priorities.
+In this capacity, Paul provides leadership to the public service in implementing key policies in the government’s mandate with a focus on people, communities, wellness and environment.
 Working closely with the senior management team, Mr. Ledwell is taking a collaborative approach to moving forward the Government’s priorities, including job creation, growing the economy and the population, effective family and human services, stewardship of land and environment, and healthcare.

 Mr. Ledwell is a seasoned leader, with 25 years of senior-level experience in public policy, government affairs, strategic communications and research, including extensive work with partners in government, private and voluntary sectors, and the media.
 Throughout his career, Paul has established an extensive network of leaders in all sectors, with whom he collaborates regularly.